SharanKalyan/Spaceship-Titanic-Kaggle/README.md

 I saved that data, and passed it to the ML models.

 ### Machine Learning
-I tried ensembling all models, but the Standalone XGB model has given the best score so far!
+I tried ensembling all models, but the Standalone XGB model has given the best score so far. !

 ### Results
 I was able to achive the Kaggle score of 0.80056